7Block Labs

 Understanding Storage Slots and Data Types

-• Storage Slots: Each storage slot is 32 bytes; understanding how variables occupy these slots is fundamental.
+• Storage Slots: Each storage slot is 32 bytes, so it’s key to get a grip on how variables fill these slots.

-• Data Types & Packing: Solidity packs variables into storage slots based on their size and order, which is critical for optimization.
+• Data Types & Packing: Solidity is smart about packing variables into storage slots depending on their size and the order they’re in.
+This is super important for keeping things running smoothly.

 contract StoragePacking {